MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Prepare_Identity_Synch.md

 ### Task 3: Run the IdFix tool and fix identified issues

-In this task you will download and use the IdFix Directory Synchronization Error Remediation Tool to fix Klemen Sic's on-premises user account that your purposely broke in the previous task.
+In this task you will download and use the IdFix Directory Synchronization Error Remediation Tool to fix Klemen Sic's on-premises user account that you purposely broke in the previous task.
 Running the IdFix tool will correct any user account errors prior to synchronizing identity data between your on-premises environment and Azure AD.

 1. You should still be logged into **LON-DC1** as the **Administrator** from the prior task.

-2. Select the **Microsoft Edge** icon on the taskbar.
+2. On **LON-DC1**, select the **Microsoft Edge** icon on the taskbar.
 In your **Microsoft Edge** browser, open a new tab and enter the following URL in the address bar to access the Microsoft -IdFix Overview page: <br/>

 	**https://microsoft.github.io/idfix**